lusignan/Nautical-Twilight/README.md

 # Nautical Twilight

-A theme inspired by the sunset over the water.
+A VSCode theme inspired by the sunset over the water.

 > Note: This theme is in early development and is subject to change frequently and significantly.